xunker/dont_deploy_debug/README.md

 ## How?

 It's a gem that hooks in to your Capistrano deploy process.
-After the code is updates out on the server, but before it's made "live", the gem scans the release path for ruby source files that have "debug" statements in them.
+After the code is updated on the server, but before it's made "live", the gem scans the release path for ruby source files that have "debug" statements in them.
 If any are found, the deploy is halted and rolled back, and a list of the offending files is displayed to the user.

 By default, the gem looks for statements in `*.rb` that are like: